-In the Grosse Pointe Schools, third graders start building their touch-typing skills in September.
-Students use the Typin's Cool Keyboarding system, an extensive training program that provides students with the tools to memorize the keyboard in a very short time.
+In the Grosse Pointe Schools, fourth graders resume building their touchtyping skills in September.
+As third graders, students used the Typin's Cool Keyboarding system, an extensive training program that provides students with the tools to memorize the keyboard in a very short time.
 Typin's Cool was selected following research conducted by the Department of Curriculum and Instruction and approved by the Board of Education in July 1999.